TomBurdge/aks-argocd/README.md

 ## 1.1 Azure subscription assumptions

 * These resources are deployed to Microsoft Azure with AKS.
-* To deploy these resources, various required providers are needed.
+* To deploy these resources, various providers must first be registered on the azure subscription.
 * There is a helper script in `scripts/grant-cluster-access.sh` which can be run in Linux with...

 ---